ashcrow/flask-track-usage/docs/index.rst

 Flask-Track-Usage |release|
 ===========================

 Basic metrics tracking for your `Flask`_ application.
-This focuses more on ip addresses/locations rather than tracking specific users pathing through an application.
-No extra cookies or javascript is used for usage tracking.
+The core of library is very light and focuses more on storing basic metrics such as remote ip address and user agent.
+No extra cookies or javascript are used for usage tracking.

 * Simple.
 It's a Flask extension.
 * Supports either include or exempt for views.
 * Provides lite abstraction for data retrieval.
-* Optional `freegeoip.net <http://freegeoip.net/>`_ integration including custom freegeoip installs.
 * Multiple storage options available.
 * Multiple storage options can be used.
 * Pluggable functionality for storage instances.
 * Supports Python 2.7 and 3+.

+The following is optional:

+* `freegeoip.net <http://freegeoip.net/>`_ integration for storing geography of the visitor.
+* Unique visitor tracking if you are wanting to use Flask's cookie storage.
+* Summation hooks for live count of common web analysis statistics such as hit counts.

 .. _Flask: http://flask.pocoo.org/